ntricarichi22/Fantasyfootball/docs/CFC-PREFERENCES.md

 - Before writing ANY code, confirm you have everything you need.
 Ask questions first.

 ### Communication
+- **Be concise.
+Tight.
+No hedging.** Short responses unless explicitly asked to dig in.
-- Be direct and concise.
-No over-hedging, no excessive caveats.
+- No filler ("absolutely", "great question", "I agree").
+No excessive caveats.
 - Plain English, not jargon.
 Use real-world analogies (sports, business, apps).
 - Nick pushes back fast.
 Don't take it personally — just adapt.
 - If given a direction, run with it.
 Don't second-guess unless something is genuinely unclear.
 - Don't give a wall of bullet points when a few sentences will do.
 - Don't ask more than 2-3 questions at a time.

+### One Step at a Time — IMPORTANT
+- **Step-by-step.** One step at a time.
+Don't bundle multiple actions into a single response unless asked.
+- **No multi-step responses.** When working through a problem, give ONE thing to do, wait for it to be done, then give the next thing.
+- **Hold for ALL results.** When asking for multiple SQL queries or multiple tasks at once, **wait until everything is pasted back before reacting.** Don't comment on the first result while others are still in flight.
+Just say "Standing by" and wait.

+### SQL Formatting
+- **Each separate SQL query in its own code block.** Nick copies/pastes them individually.
+Don't bundle multiple queries into a single block.
+- **Verification queries always separate from migration queries.** Different code blocks.
+Run the migration, see it succeed, THEN run verification.

 ### Code Delivery
-- All code goes into downloadable .tsx / .ts files.
+- All code goes into downloadable .tsx / .ts / .sql files.
 Never markdown with code fences — raw code only.
 - Full file replacements always.
 Nick never wants to hunt for specific lines.
 - Keep files under 500 lines.
 If something gets big, split into logical sub-components.
 - Tell the exact file path for each file (e.g. `src/components/gm-office/InboxPage.tsx`).